 Download Instructions

 The PCAP dataset is provided as a single .zip archive which contains all the raw PCAP files.
-We also provide a .h5 file with the connection, packet timestamps, packet sizes, and packet directions from the PCAPs already extracted into a Pandas DataFrame.
+We also provide two .h5 files that can be directly loaded via the Python Pandas package.
+“VNAT_Dataframe_release_<#>.h5” contains the connection, packet timestamps, packet sizes, and packet directions from the PCAPs already extracted into a Pandas DataFrame.
+“VNAT_Feature_Dataframe_release_<#>.h5” contains machine learning feature data extracted using Wavelet-based and TLS-based methods described in the paper linked at the bottom of this page.
 Users can infer labels from the file names provided (VPN, non-VPN, apps, categories, etc.).
-Simply download the .zip file and extract it to begin using the PCAP data or download the .h5 file and extract it using the following python code (ensure you have the pip packages “pytables” and “pandas” installed):
+Simply download the .zip file and extract it to begin using the PCAP data or download one of the .h5 files and extract the data using the following python code (ensure you have the pip packages “pytables” and “pandas” installed):

 import pandas as pd